Safeguarding at HWIS

 All staff and volunteers are given clear guidance in how to behave and work with children and young adults.
 They are highly vigilant and report any concerns they have about a child's well-being swiftly.
 We will always talk with parents if concerns have been noted and will keep them informed should we feel it is necessary for us to report these concerns to another agency.
 Children know they can talk about their worries to an adult they trust.

 If you have any queries or concerns regarding the safety of a child either inside or outside of school, you can contact our designated safeguarding lead teacher who is Michelle Moore (Headteacher).
-In her absence, you can contact the nominated deputy Sue Hurdle (Deputy Headteacher), Louise Weston (Year R Team Leader), Sam Flodman (Year 1 Team Leader) or Jo Finn (Year 2 Team Leader).
+In her absence, you can contact the nominated deputy Sue Hurdle (Deputy Headteacher), Louise Weston (Year R Team Leader)or Sam Flodman (Year 1 Team Leader).

 Our safeguarding governor is Jackie Smith, who can be contacted via the school office.